 Columbia offers an excellent academic preparation for a career in the health professions.
 Students receive assistance in selecting an appropriate path through the curriculum depending on their areas of interest.
-The Office of Preprofessional Advising, along with the Berick Center for Student Advising is available to help undergraduates and alumni investigate their options in health care, and guides and supports candidates through the application process to graduate professional programs.
+The Preprofessional Advising team, along with advisors in the Berick Center for Student Advising are available to help undergraduates and alumni investigate their options in health care, and guide and support candidates through the application process to graduate professional programs.

 Working With Your Advisers

-First-years and sophomores who intend to apply to health professional school should work with their academic advisors in CSA to set forth a course of premedical studies.
-Upon declaring a major or concentration during the spring of sophomore, year, students will be assigned faculty advisors.
-Students will consult their faculty advisors with concerns about major requirements.
-In addition to their faculty advisors, prospective health professional school applicants will consult their academic advisor about premedical issues.
-The academic advisors in CSA work closely with the Office of Preprofessional Advising to guide students through their prehealth years.
+First-years and sophomores who intend to apply to health professional school should work with their academic advisers in the CSA to set forth a course of premedical studies.
+The academic advisers in the CSA work closely with the health professions advisers to guide students through their prehealth years.

 Prehealth advisers are also available to students at any time.
 Students may schedule an advising appointment with any prehealth adviser through the CSA online appt scheduling portal.

 Students should also work closely with their departmental faculty advisers to plan for the completion of their major or concentration requirements.